Dining with Dogs in Restaurants: What Pet Owners Need to Know

 SERVICE DOGS ARE ALLOWED EVERYWHERE

-There are lots of public debates lately about what qualifies as a working service dog in 2019.
+There have been many public debates lately about what qualifies as a working service dog in 2019.
 There are a lot of dogs licensed now for therapeutic reasons.
 In the past, service dogs primarily helped people with physical disabilities such as blindness or someone in a wheelchair.
 But regardless, of its primary working role, service dogs are like people and can go anywhere, but there are rules and regulations for service dogs, too.
-Regular pets, on the other hand, are more limited on where they can go.
+On the other hand, regular pets are more limited in where they can go.

 Dogs at the Biltmore Estate in Asheville, NC